 One insurer has tried to impose a requirement for SOP adherence before compensating victims but, to my knowledge, that group has always eventually paid compensation to date.
 Other insurers do not impose the same constraint – (and even that insurer does not try to impose it on ex-pats).

 Insurance is not a problem.
 If insurers start to make more and more demands on the PPE provision, then the demining group can choose to meet their requirements or buy cover elsewhere, no matter what is in the IMAS.
 It is not our job to double-think the insurers (who are certainly hard to predict).
 In fact, insurance varies from country to country – and some funders and even MACs impose their own requirements.
 Some demining groups do too.

-The result of this exchange was that, despite general agreement that a change was needed among the members of the Review Board at the time, the issue was set aside while tempers cooled.
-I believe that the delay in making a decision may have cost dozens of eyes.
+The result of this exchange was that, despite general agreement that a change was needed among the members of the Review Board at the time, the issue was set aside while 'tempers cooled'.
+My knowledge had really annoyed Mr Willoughby, who threatened me with litigation.
+I did not reply.
+I believe that the delay in making a decision must have cost eyes.